 Additionally, the degree is accredited by the Royal Institution of Chartered Surveyors and the Chartered Institute of Building.
 (Accreditation is reviewed periodically.
 Successful completion of courses accredited by CIOB and RICS satisfies the academic requirements for membership of CIOB and RICS.)
 As with all of our surveying and construction courses, the programme structure provides an opportunity to explore a range of construction-related disciplines prior to specialising in the final year.
 You will be able to transfer onto other courses, such as BSc Quantity Surveying or BSc Construction Management, at the end of your second year if you wish to do so.
 A particular emphasis is placed on transferable skills and University of Reading graduates are renowned for rapid progression to senior positions within professional firms.

-The University of Reading is ranked 3rd in the UK for research impact in Architecture, Built Environment and Planning.
-(Times Higher Education Institutions Ranked By Subject, 2014, based on its analysis of Research Excellence Framework 2014).
-Many members of staff within the School are active in research and consultancy.
+100% of our research is of international standing^ and 100% of our research impact has been classed outstanding or very considerable.† Many members of staff within the School are active in research and consultancy.
 This ensures that the course reflects not only the very best of current practice, but also the latest developments in areas such as Building Information Modelling (BIM) and sustainability.

 Your first two years are designed to develop a comprehensive understanding of the disciplines which underpin construction management and the surveying professions.
 This will include subjects such as economics, law, professional practice and building technology.
 Recurring themes throughout the course include the application of digital technologies, extending from working with hand-held tablets to the use of aerial drones for roof surveys.
 There is an especially strong focus on project work and interdisciplinary collaboration.
 Recent projects have included a school in the Gambia and another in Malawi.
 Furthermore, we place a strong focus on employability and you will have the opportunity to network with industry professionals throughout the course.